Ptijohn/nightclazzZenika/README.md

-# Zenika Nightclazz
+# Zenika Nightclazz - Testing MongoDB 3.6 new features

-This repository is made for zenika nightclazz, a bunch of scripts to execute to test new MongoDB 3.6 features
+This repository consists in a bunch of scripts to execute to test new MongoDB 3.6 features.

+# Prerequities

+ * Linux
+ * Docker
+ * Aaaaaand, that's all folks

+# Knowledge necessary

+ * Basic Docker (you can do without this)
+ * Basic MongoDB
+ * Basic Python

 # How to Use